go-gitea/gitea/CONTRIBUTING.md

 We do all translation work inside [Crowdin](https://crowdin.com/project/gitea).
-The only translation that is maintained in this git repository is [`en_US.ini`](https://github.com/go-gitea/gitea/blob/master/options/locale/locale_en-US.ini) and is synced regularily to Crowdin.
+The only translation that is maintained in this git repository is [`en_US.ini`](https://github.com/go-gitea/gitea/blob/master/options/locale/locale_en-US.ini) and is synced regularly to Crowdin.
 Once a translation has reached A SATISFACTORY PERCENTAGE it will be synced back into this repo and included in the next released version.